 Adderall is classified as a central nervous system stimulant, and any amphetamine and dextroamphetamine combination products are deemed Schedule II drugs by the Drug Enforcement Administration.
-Schedule II drugs are considered to have medical uses but also to have a high potential for abuse and dependence.
+Schedule II drugs are considered to have medical uses but also to have a high potential for misuse and dependence.
 Adderall can only be legally obtained with a prescription.

 Misuse includes using prescribed stimulants in larger amounts, more frequently, or longer than instructed; using prescribed stimulants in other ways not directed by the prescriber; or using stimulants that were not prescribed to that person.
 Misuse of Adderall and other prescription stimulants is especially common among young adults – it is estimated that over 2.5 million Americans aged 18 to 25 misused prescription stimulants in the past year.

 Misusing prescription stimulants can lead to anger, psychosis, and paranoia.
-Furthermore, a person may think they’ve obtained Adderall from an illicit source, but it may be a different drug or mixed with a different drug, and therefore can have unpredictable, dangerous effects.
+Furthermore, a person may think they’ve obtained Adderall from an illicit source, but it may be a different drug or mixed with a different drug, such as fentanyl, and therefore can have unpredictable, dangerous effects.